thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Data visualization

 ThingsBoard provides the ability to configure and customize dashboards for data visualization.

-This topic is covered in a separate guide.
+This topic is covered in the [**Data Visualization**](/docs/user-guide/visualization) guide.
-<p><a href="/docs/user-guide/visualization" class="button">Data Visualization guide</a></p>

-## Rule engine
+## Rule Engine

 ThingsBoard provides the ability to configure data processing rules.

-Device attributes can be used inside rule filters.
-This allows applying rules based on certain device properties.
+Device attributes can be used inside rule filters, which allows you to apply rules based on certain device properties.

-You can find more details in a separate guide.
+You can find more details in the [**Rule Engine**](/docs/user-guide/rule-engine) guide.
-<p><a href="/docs/user-guide/rule-engine" class="button">Rule Engine guide</a></p>